Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/c-lang/Matrix Keypad.rst

     :language: C
     :dedent:

 In this project code, we use two custom library file **"Keypad.hpp"** and **"Key.hpp"**.
 They are located in the same directory with program files **"MatrixKeypad.cpp"**, **"Keypad.cpp"** and **"Key.cpp"**.
-The Library Keypad is “transplanted” from the Arduino Library Keypad.
-This library file provides a method to read the Matrix Keyboard’s input.
+The Library Keypad is "transplanted" from the Arduino Library Keypad.
+This library file provides a method to read the Matrix Keyboard's input.
 By using this library, we can easily read the pressed keys of the Matrix Keyboard.

 First, we define the information of the Matrix Keyboard used in this project: the number of rows and columns, code designation of each key and GPIO pin connected to each column and row.
 It is necessary to include the header file **"Keypad.hpp"**.